swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-16-run-and-compare-experiments-with-dvc.md

 You fixed some of the previous issues:

-- [x] Parameter explorations can be tested without polluting the Git history
 - [x] Multiple experiments can be compared before choosing one to keep

 !!! abstract "Take away"